Wednesday, April 22, 2026

 Monte Cristo Closeup

 I'd like to know the whole story behind this place because the food seems pretty good but it’s also in a random location connected to a Holiday Inn which seems fitting.
 I checked the Google reviews and "fish fry" was one of the most common mentions.
 I was intrigued considering how well the sandwich had been fried.
 I asked about it and was told it’s the same thing as their fish and chips but on Fridays it’s all you can eat.
 I said what the heck and put in an order.
 Not bad.
 Far from the best version I’ve tried but the batter was crisp and the cod meat inside was a delicate counter to the crunchy batter.
-It sounds funny to say but if you find yourself out this way you can do worse as far as far as chain food.
+It sounds funny to say but if you find yourself out this way you can do worse as far as far as chain food and other watering holes goes.
+After eating I took a seat at the bar and got a beer and the bartender noted their glasses were bigger than a typical pint.
+On top of that the beer was ice cold.
+That was fun.

 Fish and Chips at Bennigan's